 - Add the peas and tofu cubes and cook, uncovered, until the peas thaw, about 3 minutes.
 Stir in the mushroom gravy, tamari, and cayenne.
 Season to taste with salt.

-- Preheat oven to 375° F. Lightly oil the serving dish: 6 (6-inch) cast iron skillets, or 1 (12-inch) cast iron skillet, or a 9 x 13-inch casserole pan.
-Spread the vegetables and gravy in the pan(s).
+- Preheat oven to 375° F. Lightly oil the serving dish: one (12-inch) cast iron skillet, or a 9 x 13-inch casserole pan.
+Spread the vegetables and gravy in the pan.
 Spread the mashed potatoes evenly over the veggies.
 (I use my fingers.)
 If you wish, decorate with a sage leaf and sprig of thyme.
 Drizzle lightly with olive oil and sprinkle with paprika.
 Bake about 20 minutes, until gravy bubbles around the edges.

 - Switch the oven to broil.
 Broil until the potatoes are golden brown on top.